 Are you ready to evolve?
-Learn more about the difference Powered Internal Audit can make at: home.kpmg.com/poweredinternalaudit
+Learn more about the difference Powered Internal Audit can make at: visit.kpmq.us/PoweredInternalAudit

-Accelerating IA transformation
+Accelerating internal audit transformation

 Having discussed how the CAE agenda is shaping the IA function of leading organizations, the question most asked is how to make this a reality.
 Having already established the increased complexity and demands placed upon IA, the hardest part is often knowing where to start.